shine8888/sapia-assignment/README.md

 $ npm run test:cov
 ```

-## APIs
+## Tests my main APIs
 This repository is a Nest framework TypeScript starter repository.
 It contains two APIs: `/register` and `/login`.
 The `/login` API has a rate limit of 3 requests per 5 minutes, and the rate limit data is cached in Redis.

-## Support

-Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).
+Also I setup the throttler services to limit the requests in global.

+1. Register API: POST - `http://localhost:8888/api/auth/register` with body contains: email, password
+2. Login API: POST - `http://localhost:8080/users/login` with body contains: email, password